yostane/xamarin_guide/README.md

 }
 ```

 There are two more things to do before getting the posts displayed.
-The first one consists in adding a method the in the view model which calls the helper method and adds the returned posts to the `Posts` collection.
+The first one consists in adding a method to the view model that calls the previously defined helper method and sets the returned posts to the `Posts` collection.
 Please add this method to the `ItemListViewModel`

 ```cs
 public async Task UpdatePostsAsync()